September 29, 2023

 Our small grants support member collaboration within the INTO family

-TAP INTO grants are available again in 2023.
+TAP INTO small grants are available again in 2023.
 Applications for the 2023 round of grants opened on 1 January and closed on 7 March.
-We will feedback to applicants before the end of March 2023.
+Find out about the successful applicants in our News pages.

-If you are an INTO member organisation and wish to collaborate with another INTO member organisation, you can apply for up to £2,500.
+If you are an INTO member organisation and wish to collaborate with another INTO member, you can apply for up to £2,500.

 Full details of the eligibility requirements are below.
 For any questions, don’t hesitate to reach out to us.Apply here